Top 25 Most Powerful Women In Indian Politics

 Vasundhara Raje Scindia, born March 8, 1953, in Mumbai, Maharashtra, is a prominent Indian politician and a key leader of the Bharatiya Janata Party (BJP), which promotes Hindu nationalism and economic reforms.
 She graduated from Sophia College, Mumbai, with a degree in economics and political science before entering politics in 1984.

 A scion of the Gwalior royal family, she began her career with the BJP’s Mahila Morcha, winning the Dholpur assembly seat in 1985 and later the Jhalrapatan constituency, which she represented in 2023.
-She served as Rajasthan’s first female Chief Minister (2003–2008, 2013–2018), driving reforms like the Ladli Yojna for girl child welfare and boosting tourism.
+She served as Rajasthan’s first female Chief Minister (2003–2008, 2013–2018), driving reforms such as the Ladli Yojana for the welfare of the girl child and boosting tourism.

 A five-time Lok Sabha member from Jhalawar-Baran and former Union Minister of State for External Affairs, she is known for her administrative acumen and regal persona.
-Criticised for alleged favouritism in mining allocations, her legacy lies in modernising Rajasthan’s governance.
+Criticised for alleged favouritism in mining allocations, she left a legacy of modernising Rajasthan’s governance.
 Follow her on X: @VasundharaBJP.
 Twitter: VasundharaBJP Instagram: vasundhararajeofficial

 Smriti Zubin Irani, born March 23, 1976, in New Delhi, is a prominent Indian politician and former television actress, affiliated with the Bharatiya Janata Party (BJP), which promotes Hindu nationalism and economic reforms.
 After studying at Holy Child Auxilium School, she briefly attended Delhi University before gaining fame as Tulsi in the TV serial Kyunki Saas Bhi Kabhi Bahu Thi.